lucianux/english/A1/README.md

 - This is my most expensive jacket.
 - This is Paul’s best friend.

-------> Conjunctions <------

-******* Conjunctions: and, but, or, so, because
+## Conjunctions - and, but, or, so, because

-- AND
+### AND

--- Use 1 / We use "and" for adding similar information or ideas; it means ‘too’ or ‘in addition’.
+Use 1: We use "and" for adding similar information or ideas; it means ‘too’ or ‘in addition’.
+Examples:
-Examples
-My brother is a plumber, and my sister is a teacher.
+- My brother is a plumber, and my sister is a teacher.
-They have an apartment in the city and a little house in the countryside.
+- They have an apartment in the city and a little house in the countryside.

--- Use 2 / When we are connecting sentences, we don’t need to repeat the subject (Tom, I, we, she, etc.)
+Use 2: When we are connecting sentences, we don’t need to repeat the subject (Tom, I, we, she, etc.).
+Examples:
-Examples
-She got up and left. (=She got up and she left.)
+- She got up and left. (=She got up and she left.)
-He was looking at us and smiling. (=He was looking at us and he was smiling.)
+- He was looking at us and smiling. (=He was looking at us and he was smiling.)

-- BUT
+### BUT

--- Use 1 / We use "but" for adding contrasting information, i.e. information that is different.
+Use 1: We use "but" for adding contrasting information, i.e. information that is different.
+Examples:
-Examples
-I studied a lot, but I failed the exam.
+- I studied a lot, but I failed the exam.
-He is good but not the best.
+- He is good but not the best.

-- OR
+### OR

--- Use 1 / We use "or" to connect different possibilities.
+Use 1: We use "or" to connect different possibilities.
+Examples:
-Examples
-Would you like to go to the swimming pool or to the beach?
+- Would you like to go to the swimming pool or to the beach?
-He can go to a hotel or stay with us.
+- He can go to a hotel or stay with us.

--- Use 2 / We use "or" (NOT "and") in negative sentences to mean ‘not one thing and not another thing’.
+Use 2: We use "or" (NOT "and") in negative sentences to mean ‘not one thing and not another thing’.
+Examples:
-Examples
-(BAD!)
+- (BAD!)
 I don’t like oranges and lemons.
-(GOOD) I don’t like oranges or lemons.
+- (GOOD) I don’t like oranges or lemons.

-- AND, BUT, OR
+### AND, BUT, OR

-- The items that we connect with "and", "but", "or" should be the same grammar type.
+The items that we connect with "and", "but", "or" should be the same grammar type.
 Check these common mistakes:
-I like dancing and sing.
+- I like dancing and sing.
-I like dancing and singing. (-ing verb and -ing verb) Would you like to go to the beach or having an ice cream in the park?
+- I like dancing and singing. (-ing verb and -ing verb)
+- Would you like to go to the beach or having an ice cream in the park?
-Would you like to go to the beach or to have an ice cream in the park? (to-infinitive and to-infinitive)
+- Would you like to go to the beach or to have an ice cream in the park? (to-infinitive and to-infinitive)

-- SO
+### SO

-- Use 1 / We use so to introduce the consequence or the result of something.
+Use 1: We use so to introduce the consequence or the result of something.
 The second part of the sentence is the result of the first part of the sentence.
-Examples
+Examples:
-It was cold, so I turned on the heating.
+- It was cold, so I turned on the heating.
-I spent three hours at the gym, so I’m really tired now.
+- I spent three hours at the gym, so I’m really tired now.

-- BECAUSE
+### BECAUSE

-- Use 1 / We use because to introduce the reason for something.
+Use 1: We use because to introduce the reason for something.
+Examples:
-Examples
-I turned on the heating because it was cold.
+- I turned on the heating because it was cold.
-I’m speaking quietly because I don’t want to wake up the baby.
+- I'm speaking quietly because I don't want to wake up the baby.

 ------> Prepositions <------